openremote/openremote/README.md

 Access the manager UI and API on https://localhost/ with username `admin` and password `secret`.
 Accept the 'insecure' self-signed SSL certificate.

+The console app of `customerA` can be accessed on https://localhost/console/customerA/ with username `testuser3` and password `testuser3`.

 Stop the stack and remove all unused data volumes (on your host!) with:

 ```